deyran/pro-asp-net-mvc/CHAPTER 9 - SPORTSSTORE - COMPLETING THE CART/AA - SUMMARY/BB - COMPLETING THE CART.md

 </ul>

 <h2><i>ADDING THE CART SUMMARY</i></h2>
     We have a working cart, but one issue, customers can view cart summary screen only when adding a new item to cart.
-To solve this problem, we divide the problem in three steps:<br />
+To solve this problem, we have divided the problem into three steps:<br />
 <ol>
     <li>
         We need to add the simple method, shown in Listing 9-5, to the <b>CartController</b> class.